-- 48. In February 2016 we secured registration of the UKSC Arts Trust as a Charitable Incorporated Organisation by the Charity Commission, i.e. a legal entity entirely separate from the UKSC and the JCPC.
-The charitable purposes broadly cover the use of artwork to promote knowledge of the development of justice and the Rule of Law within the context of the UK's and the Commonwealth's legal systems. - 49.
-The Arts Trust is formed by five independent (i.e. not Justices or members of staff of the Court) Trustees.
+46. In February 2016 the UKSC Arts Trust secured registration as a Charitable Incorporated Organisation by the Charity Commission, i.e. a legal entity which is entirely separate from the UKSC and the JCPC.
+The charitable purposes broadly cover the use of artwork to promote knowledge of the development of justice and the Rule of Law within the context of the UK's and the Commonwealth's legal systems.

+47. The Arts Trust is formed by five independent (i.e. not Justices or members of staff of the Court) Trustees.
 They are Sir Anthony Salz (Executive Vice Chairman, NM Rothschild) as Chair, Dinah Casson (Casson Mann), Sir Christopher Frayling (former Chair of the Arts Council, England), Elsie Owusu (formerly of Feilden and Mawson, the conservation architects who were responsible for the refurbishment of the UKSC building between 2006 and 2009) and Sharon Witherspoon (formerly of the Nuffield Foundation).

-- 50. The Trust is able to seek to raise its own funds from charitable sources in order to acquire (and if appropriate dispose of), to maintain and to manage works of art for its collection (which may be displayed within the UKSC with the agreement of the Court).
-Similarly, it is able to accept or decline gifts of appropriate works of art, as well as to commission appropriate new works of art.
-It is able to raise (from willing donors) and hold funds to be used for these purposes.
+48. The Trust seeks to raise its own funds from charitable sources to acquire (and if appropriate dispose of), to maintain and to manage works of art for its collection (which may be displayed within the UKSC with the agreement of the Court).
+Similarly, it may accept or decline gifts of appropriate works of art, as well as commission appropriate new works of art.
+It can raise (from donors) and hold funds to be used for these purposes.
 It is also able to raise funds to support and sponsor temporary exhibitions within the Court which further its purpose of educating the public about the rule of law and the role of the UKSC.
-It does not have any ongoing access to funds from the UKSC or JCPC to use for these purposes. - 51.
-During 2016/17 the Arts Trust facilitated an exhibition of prisoners' artwork curated by the Koestler Trust, and additionally an exhibition of architectural designs and models from Supreme Courts around the world.
-Both proved popular with visitors, with the former generating funds for the Koestler Trust and Victim Support through the sale of some of the works exhibited.
-In 2017 2018 the Trust will continue to develop a work programme to deliver its charitable aims, with an exhibition planned for the summer months on a historic/comparative legal topic. - 52.
-A part-time curatorial consultant is likely to be contracted during the year to develop a fundraising strategy and to work with the Court's Communications team on planning this and future exhibitions.
+It does not have any ongoing access to funds from the UKSC or JCPC to use for these purposes.

+49. During 2017 - 18 the Arts Trust facilitated an exhibition of prisoners' artwork curated by the Koestler Trust, and additionally an exhibition on 'Law and Nationhood: India and Pakistan at 70' to commemorate the 70th anniversary of India and Pakistan becoming independent countries.
+In 2018 - 19 the Trust will host a further exhibition put on by the Koestler Trust to commemorate the centenary of women obtaining the right to vote.